EmilRais/paradise/README.md

     ✓ ignores non-string values
     ✓ rejects values that are not valid currency codes ✓ accepts values that are valid currency codes

+### CountryRule
+    ✓ ignores missing values
+    ✓ ignores non-string values
+    ✓ rejects values that are not country names
+    ✓ accepts values that are valid country names

+### CountryCodeRule
+    ✓ ignores missing values
+    ✓ ignores non-string values
+    ✓ rejects values that are not valid two digit country codes ✓ accepts values that are valid two digit country codes